If AI-generated band The Velvet Sundown thrives, Christian creativity may be in jeopardy

 If the goal of Christian music is to reach the masses, you could argue we’re in a golden age.
 Yet, why does the very essence of creativity feel so jeopardised in this era of instant outputs?

 With the tools available to us today, it’s never been easier to fulfil the Great Commission through music.
-The gospel message is a global one – meant to be spread far and wide (see Matthew 28).
+In Matthew 28:19–20, we’re reminded that the gospel message is a global one – meant to be spread far and wide.

 Streaming platforms and online distribution channels have democratised publishing, getting music directly to listeners.
 Generative artificial intelligence (AI) is also changing the game, offering us superpowers to enhance the creativity we already have – or so the theory goes.